jwdunne/jamesdunne.dev/content/posts/must-have-programming-tools.md

 Whenever Edison struggled with a problem, he would take a plate and a marble.
 He'd take them over to his sofa and lay down for a nap.
 He'd lay the plate on the floor.
 He'd keep marble in his hand, hanging over the plate.
 Once he dropped off to sleep, the marble would fall and clatter on the plate.
 And he would wake up with an **idea**.

 Like Edison, you could do this too.
 Or you could get a good 8-hours in.
-Either way, quality sleep is one of the best tools for porgramming you can get.
+Either way, quality sleep is one of the best tools for programmers you can get.

 ### How staying hydrated keeps you sharp